jendave/starsmith-compendiums/README.md

 The Oracles can also be added to the character sheet by using the `Custom Folders` method below.
 The Assets can be added to the character sheet by using the `Custom Folders` method below.

-Macros for Starship Registry Number and Dice rolling can be found in the `Starsmith Expanded Oracles Macros` compendium.
+Macros for Starship Registry Number, Dice rolling and NPC generation can be found in the `Starsmith Expanded Oracles Macros` compendium.
 Drag and drop any you need into the macro toolbar.
+Macros use the current `Roll Mode` when executed.

 ### (Optional) Use Custom Folders to add Oracles, Assets, Truths and Moves to the Character Sheet